IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 • Dynamodb-Guardium Logstash filter plug-in is automatically available with Guardium Data Protection versions 12.x, 11.4 with appliance bundle 11.0p490 or later or Guardium Data Protection version 11.5 with appliance bundle 11.0p540 or later releases.

-**Note**: For Guardium Data Protection version 11.4 without appliance bundle 11.0p490 or later or Guardium Data Protection version 11.5 without appliance bundle 11.0p540 or later, download the [logstash-filter-dynamodb_guardium_plugin_filter.zip](./logstash-filter-dynamodb_guardium_plugin_filter.zip) plug-in.
+**Note**: For Guardium Data Protection version 11.4 without appliance bundle 11.0p490 or prior or Guardium Data Protection version 11.5 without appliance bundle 11.0p540 or prior, download the [logstash-filter-dynamodb_guardium_plugin_filter.zip](./logstash-filter-dynamodb_guardium_plugin_filter.zip) plug-in.
 (Do not unzip the offline-package file throughout the procedure).

 ### Procedure